Cultural & Heritage Studies

 This course also facilitates direct entry into Degree Programmes in other Universities (NUI Maynooth, University College Dublin, University College Galway &c.)
 Please check their websites for details.

-There is a direct link from this course to Degree Programme CR041 Tourism (BBus) in Cork Institute of Technology.
+There is a direct link from this course to Degree Programme CR041 (BBus) in MTU

-In addition a number of students have continued their studies in various heritage and humanities-based courses in GMIT (Galway Mayo Institute of Technology) WIT (Waterford Institute of Technology).
+In addition a number of students have continued their studies in various heritage and humanities-based courses in ATU (Galway Mayo Institute of Technology), SETU (Waterford Institute of Technology).

 There is a winter field-trip to Newgrange, Tara and the National Museum while an extensive 5-day trip to the Burren, Galway and the Aran Islands is undertaken towards the end of the academic year.